near/NEPs/specs/Proposals/0040-split-states.md

 ### Protocol Change
 Sharding config for an epoch will be encapsulated in a struct `ShardLayout`, which not only contains the number of shards, but also layout information to decide which account ids should be mapped to which shards.
 The `ShardLayout` information will be stored as part of `EpochConfig`.
-Right now, `EpochConfig` is stored in `EpochManager` and remains static across epochs.
+Right now, `EpochConfig` is stored in `EpochManager` and remains static accross epochs.
 That will be changed in the new implementation so that `EpochConfig` can be changed according to protocol versions, similar to how `RuntimeConfig` is implemented right now.

 The switch to Simple Nightshade will be implemented as a protocol upgrade.